AREA3D: Active Reconstruction Agent with Unified Feed-Forward 3D Perception and Vision-Language Guidance: Method

 \textbf{Frustum-based Uncertainty Decay.}~ After committing a view, we multiplicatively reduce the fused uncertainty within the corresponding precomputed frustum mask.
 This couples selection with evidence accumulation, making already explained regions less attractive, while residual visibility-gated uncertainty guides the policy toward novel surfaces.
 Seeds are re-evaluated under the decayed field, and the same location is revisited only when alternative orientations remain informative.

 \textbf{Viewpoint Candidates Generation.}~ Selection is split into \emph{center} and \emph{direction} stages.
 We first voxelize the workspace and treat valid voxel centers as candidate camera seeds.
 For each seed, visibility masks over a small set of view orientations are precomputed via Monte Carlo ray sampling and cached for efficient reuse.
-Seeds are first pre-processed to be maintained in a max-priority queue, ranked by an upper bound on expected information gain under the fused dual uncertainty field, which enables efficient greedy selection of the most informative candidate at each iteration.
+Seeds are first pre-processed to be maintained in a max-priority queue, which enables efficient greedy selection of the most informative candidate at each iteration.
 The selection proceeds iteratively in a greedy fashion: at each iteration, the top-ranked seed is popped, a compact fan of candidate orientations and ranges is instantiated, and each pose is scored by fast accumulation over the cached visibility masks.
-The highest-scoring view is selected, followed by light non-maximum suppression to encourage spatial and angular diversity.
 Uncertainty within the selected view's frustum is decayed by a constant factor, and affected seeds are re-keyed and re-queued.
 This greedy loop continues until the view budget is exhausted.
 The full procedure is summarized in Algorithm~\ref{alg:avs}.

 \FloatBarrier

 Generally, We couple dual-field utility with precomputed visibility.
 Voxelization bounds the search, and cached frustum masks with a priority queue focus scoring on observable high-gain seeds.
 Monte Carlo is used for mask construction or occasional refresh.
 Frustum-based uncertainty decay turns evidence into reduced utility, yielding a budget-aware policy that balances exploration and exploitation.
 These design choices enable efficient, robust view selection even under sparse visual observations.